LGBTQ+ (Same-Sex) Divorce

 Our divorce and family law attorneys are here to answer any other questions you may have and provide support throughout this challenging process.
 At Stern Perkoski Mendez, we work to ensure that parents can come to a resolution that is in the best interest of the child, no matter what.

-Contact Our Divorce Law Firm in Evanston, Chicago, Lake Forest and Oakbrook Terrace
+Contact Our Divorce Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 At Stern Perkoski Mendez, our goal is to ease the difficult transition of divorce by seeking a resolution that honors your wants and needs.
 Though same-sex marriage and divorce may be a recent legal development, our expertise, care and compassion make us well equipped to support same-gender divorcing couples.

 If you are seeking assistance for an LGBTQ+ divorce, you can request a free consultation online or call us at (847) 868-9584.
-We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.